Dataquark/chuck-norris/README.md

 # Haqoid al-Absurdiya

-Generates absurd fact in Uzbek for a chosen name
+Generates absurd facts in Uzbek for a chosen name